nick-barth/nick-barth-braingineers/README.md

 npm run serve
 ```

-All temperatures are measured in Farenheit, good luck deciding if jij draagt en jas.
+All temperatures are measured in Farenheit, good luck deciding of je een jas draagt.

 Thanks for the fun challenge!
 Why this weather API is returning class cased json i will never know, but other than that, it works!

+The api I selected does allow me to grab upcoming days by hour, only the next 12 hours of days, so I'm calling it for today everytime, but I would handle it by taking the day out of the url and matching it with the array of days.

 Things I did poorly/didn't do